By Meg Escott

 Let's get straight down to business and start with some foyer designs then we'll move on to the explanation.

-This 8ft x 8ft (2.44 x 2.44m) entry foyer includes a large closet (sliding doors to prevent door swing issues), a window to see outside (ensure adequate security measures), a table for set down of post and keys, a wall opposite the door which could accommodate a bench, or a console table, or a bench with a niche behind it for 'home tone display'.
+This 8ft x 8ft (2.44 x 2.44m) entry foyer includes a large closet (sliding doors to prevent door swing issues), a window to see outside (ensure adequate security measures), a table for set down of mail and keys, a wall opposite the door which could accommodate a bench, or a console table, or a bench with a niche behind it for 'home tone display'.
 The second door leads into the rest of the home creating both privacy and an airlock.

-This small 8ft x 4ft entrance space has the essential closet and the space to the right of the door could be used as a set down space or a small bench.
+This small 8ft x 4ft entrance space has the ever essential closet and the space to the right of the door could be used as a set down space or a small bench.
 The opposite wall is very close to the door swing but this is alleviated by the corridor space to the right.
 Doors could be added a small distance down the corridor if an air lock is important.

 Here's a grand entrance that incorporates a mud room to the side.
 If the area needs to receive guests more formally the sliding door to the mudroom can be closed and the extra closet to the right can be used for hanging guests' coats.
 Guests wouldn't even know that the mudroom is there.